TechyNilesh/ASML-CLS/README.md

 python run_script.py --model_name asml --dataset_name electricity --run_count 1
 ```

-This command runs the AutoStreamML (ASML) model on the `electricity` dataset once.
+This command runs the AutoStreamML (ASML) model on the `electricity.csv` dataset located in the `stream_datasets` folder, executing the script once.

 ## Note

-Ensure that the dataset files are located in the appropriate directory as expected by the script.
-If you encounter any issues, verify the paths and filenames are correct.
+- Ensure that the dataset files are correctly placed in the `stream_datasets` directory.
+- Modify the script paths in the command construction within `run_script.py` if your folder structure differs from the expected setup.

 ---

-Remember to replace any placeholder text with actual information relevant to your script and project.
-This README template provides a starting point, but you may need to add additional sections or instructions based on the specifics of your script and its dependencies.
+This README provides a basic guide to running the provided Python script with different machine learning models on specified datasets.
+Adjust the instructions as necessary to fit the specifics of your project or environment.

 Citations:
 [1] https://ppl-ai-file-upload.s3.amazonaws.com/web/direct-files/6071087/947786e0-5188-467a-a6f8-cf917266e478/paste.txt